 Our school is proud to include incursions, excursions and a school camp as part of our learning program.

-Children in Grades 3/4 and 5/6 are each involved in a school camp annually.
-Students and staff attend the camps, with the camp chosen being developmentally appropriate, yet challenging for the students.
-A rotation of camps are used to ensure students have a new experience each time.
+Annual Camps occur once students are in Grades 3/4 and 5/6.
+Camps are developmentally appropriate, yet challenging for the students.
+A rotation of camps is used to ensure students have a new experience each time.

 - Grade 3/4: Camp Jungai and Philip Island Coastal Retreat

 - Grade 5/6: Cave Hill Creek / Sovereign Hill and Anglesea YMCA Camp